aodn/python-aodntools/aodntools/timeseries_products/Documentation/aggregated_timeseries.md

 - `OBSERVATION`:  the total number of observation records, excluding out-of-the-water data, in all input files;
 - `INSTRUMENT`: the number of instruments (i.e. number of files);
-- `string256`: a fixed dimension of length 256 for character array variables.
+- `strlen`: a fixed dimension of length 256 for character array variables.

 ### Variables